SBB Be 4/6 12302: Primary circuit

 Two diamond-shaped pantographs – controlled by a valve in each cab – led the current from the catenary to the two isolator switches on the roof of the locomotive.
 From these switches the current was transferred to the oil-cooled transformer via a lightning protection inductor and the oil-operated main switch.
 The transformer, weighing 12.5 t, was located in the centre of the locomotive body.
 The transformer oil was cooled via an oil pump and a system of tubes on both sides of the locomotive body, themselves cooled by the air flow and the fan apertures in the body behind them.
 These cooling tubes were the main part of the distinctive appearance of the locomotive and its successors Be 4/6 12303-12342.

 The stepping switch transmitted the traction current to the motors, which were connected in series circuit.
 The flat track stepping switch was mounted on the transformer and consisted of 18 steps providing voltages between 237 V and 1350 V. To suppress sparks during switching, spark switches were used.
 The switch was operated by a 36 V motor powered by a battery.
 To operate the step switches the locomotive driver had to turn a vertical crank handle, later changed to a horizontal controller.
 These controllers drove two polarized relays, which switched up until the requested step was reached.

-Eacl of the two motor groups was provided with a reversing switch.
-For overload protection each also had an electrically driven oil-operated switch with an overcurrent relay.
+Each of the two motor groups was provided with a reversing switch.
+For overload protection each also had an electrically-driven oil-operated switch with an overcurrent relay.